rregio/perdido-anotante/_posts/en/2025-04-08-should-i-back-to-it.md

 lang: en
 header_image: /assets/imagens/sera-que-volto-pra-ti.jpeg
 header_image_size: 2048
 excerpt: These notes were made in two parts... one on April 4th and another just now, I'm on April 8th.
-And
+And...
+comments: true
 ---

 These notes were made in two parts... one on April 4th and another just now, I'm on April 8th.
 And it starts like this: